kobby-pentangeli/kobby-pentangeli/README.md

 I began flirting with **C/C++** back in 2011 when I was a sophomore in college.

-In September of 2015, I founded **Komaat Engineering LLC**, to provide enterprise software solutions to companies, and to install medical equipment such as MRI, CT, X-Ray, etc for hospitals in Ghana and Nigeria.
+In September of 2015, I founded **Komaat Engineering LLC**, to provide enterprise software solutions to companies, and to install medical equipment such as MRI, CT, X-Ray, etc for hospitals.

 In December of 2016, I heard about **Rust**...
 I learned the language, folded Komaat, and began my career as a full-time Rust Engineer.